mnlipp/VM-Operator/webpages/vm-operator/webgui.md

 ## User Access

-Access to the web GUI is controlled by the login conlet.
+Access to the web user interface is controlled by the login conlet.
 The framework does not include sophisticated components for user management.
 Rather, it assumes that an OIDC provider is responsible for user authentication and role management.